Eli Hill

-He is the recipient of a 2021 Youngarts microgrant and a 2020 Elizabeth Greenshields Foundation grant for his mixture of figurative painting and archival research.
-In 2021, his one-bug drag play was commissioned for Skowhegan’s 75th-anniversary block party.
-He graduated with high honors from the Cooper Union and recieved the Most Deserving Third-Year and Excellence in Drawing awards.
-He was a semi-finalist for the prestigious Presidential Scholar in the Arts award in 2013 and a national YoungArts Winner.
+They are the recipient of a 2024 and 2021 Youngarts microgrant and a 2020 Elizabeth Greenshields Foundation grant.
+In 2021, their one-bug drag play was commissioned for Skowhegan’s 75th-anniversary block party.
+He graduated with high honors from the Cooper Union and received the Most Deserving Third-Year and Excellence in Drawing awards.
+He was a national YoungArts Winner and a semi-finalist for the prestigious Presidential Scholar in the Arts award in 2013.

 In addition to art-making and educating, Hill works as an NYC Parks steward and volunteer for Trans Lifeline.
-He is active in the Library Science field, contributing scholarship on art archives and library accessibility for transgender patrons.

 elifaithhill@gmail.com